DestinyVolt/D-D/Petra/VryNotes.md

 The clumpy liquid that flows from the hands seem to some form of acid, but the magical gasious effect around it seems to be necrotic in nature.

 #### Detect thoughts
 Potion of Mind Reading worked, but it's kind of a mess in there.
-I got her name tho: ~~Xanaphia~~
+I got her name tho: ~~Xanaphia~~ (why adult name??)

 #### Name:
 ~~Naeris~~ \